SEO Part 2: Dealing with negative reviews

 Nothing is more important than the way you conduct yourself when you get in contact with the person who left you that bad review.
 Nothing.

 You need to be patient, friendly, open and willing to fix things for the better.
 This means that when they are talking about what happened, even if they are angry, you listen to them without interrupting.
-Then ask whatever questions you need to better understand what went wrong.
+Then ask whatever questions you need to in order to truly understand what went wrong.

-That is how to turn an angry customer to a dedicated customer.
+That is how to turn someone from an enemy to a friend of your business.